Historical Context

 Lesson 1: Invest in Complements, Not Preservation

 Every successful institutional response to a GPT transition invested in workers’ capacity to participate in the new economy, not in protecting the old one.
-The Morrill Acts (public universities, 1862) equipped workers for the industrial era.
-The GI Bill (1944) prepared workers for the postwar economy.
-The community college system extended computing-era skills broadly.
+The Morrill Act (1862) created land-grant universities that provided the skilled workforce for industrialization.
+The GI Bill (1944) sent nearly 8 million veterans through education programs by 1956; by 1947, WWII veterans accounted for half of all college admissions.
+The VA estimated that increased federal income taxes from these better-educated workers paid for the program several times over.
+Community colleges, whose growth the GI Bill accelerated, now serve 44% of US undergraduates and are the nation’s primary workforce development engine.
 The equivalent for AI: radical investment in AI literacy, domain-expert + AI collaboration skills, and accessible retraining pathways.

 Lesson 2: The Distribution Problem is Institutional, Not Technological